A stableness of resistance model for nonresponse adjustment with callback data: Inverse probability weighted and outcome regression-based estimation

-Preceding our proposal, \cite{kim2014propensity} developed a calibration estimator under the common-slope logistic model in Example \ref{example:1}.
-Their estimator can in fact be obtained from our IPW estimator by choosing appropriate functions $V_1,V_2,U$.
-However, their estimator fails if the slopes of covariates $X$ differ in the two propensity score models, while our approach works.
-In this sense, our IPW estimator can be viewed as a generalization of their calibration estimator.
+Preceding our proposal, \cite{kim2014propensity} developed a calibration estimator under the common-slope logistic model \eqref{alho}.
+Our IPW estimator can be viewed as a generalization of the calibration estimator, which can in fact be obtained from our IPW estimator by choosing appropriate functions $V_1,V_2,U$.
+However, the calibration estimator may be biased if the slopes of covariates $X$ differ in the two propensity score models, while our IPW estimator works in this case.
+We include a numerical simulation comparing these two estimators in Section S6.1 of the supplement.
 Under the common-slope linear logistic model, \cite{qin2014semiparametric} and \cite{guan2018semiparametric} developed empirical likelihood-based estimation that is convenient to incorporate auxiliary information to achieve higher efficiency; it is of interest to extend their approach to the setting with call-specific slopes for covariates.
-We illustrate the connection between our IPW estimator and the calibration estimator of \cite{kim2014propensity} with the linear logistic model. \begin{example} Assuming the common-slope logistic model $\logit \pi_k(X,Y)= \alpha_{k0} + \alpha_1 X +\gamma Y$ for $k=1,2$, \cite{kim2014propensity} propose a calibration estimator of the nuisance parameters, which solves

-These two equations can be obtained from our estimating equations \eqref{ipw1.1}--\eqref{ipw1.3} by letting $V_1(X)=1$, $V_2(X)=0$ and $U(X,Y)=(1,X^\t,Y)^\t$.
-However, if the propensity score model is $\logit \pi_k(X,Y)= \alpha_{k0} + \alpha_{k1} X +\gamma Y$ with call-specific coefficients of $X$, then \eqref{kim1}--\eqref{kim2} fail to estimate the parameters because the number of estimating equations is not sufficient.
-In contrast, we can still consistently estimate the parameters with \eqref{ipw1.1}--\eqref{ipw1.3} by using $V_1(X)=V_2(X)=(1,X^\t)^\t$ and $U(X,Y)= Y$, for example.

-Figure \ref{fig:kim} presents a brief comparison of the performance of these two estimation methods in a numerical simulation.
-In Scenario (i) where $\pi_1$ and $\pi_2$ have a common slope in $X$, the calibration estimator obtained from \eqref{kim1}--\eqref{kim2} has little bias, but the proposed IPW estimator can achieve higher efficiency by choosing appropriate user-specified functions $V_1,V_2,U$ in \eqref{ipw1.1}--\eqref{ipw1.3}.
-In Scenario (ii) where $\pi_1$ and $\pi_2$ have different slopes in $X$, the calibration estimator has large bias while the proposed IPW estimator has little bias.